-- We continue your lessons in NetLogo, but from now on the focus will be on programming and using real ABMs that address real scientific questions. - The Mushroom Hunt model of session 2 was neither very agent-based nor scientific, in ways we discuss in this chapter. - You are going to start actually using an ABM to produce and analyze meaningful output and address scientific questions.
+- From now on the focus will be on programming and using real ABMs that address real scientific questions. - The Mushroom Hunt model of session 2 was neither very agent-based nor scientific, in ways we discuss in this chapter. - You are going to start actually using an ABM to produce and analyze meaningful output and address scientific questions.